The Insane Lengths One DC Steak Restaurant Goes to Protect Its Secret Sauce

 If you’re going to build your restaurant around one dish, it better be great—and it better be something no one can steal.

 That was restaurateur Mark Bucher‘s thinking when he launched his steak-frites restaurant, Medium Rare, a decade ago in Cleveland Park.
 Its concept is minimalist: a prix-fixe menu ($22.95) of fresh bread, green salad, steak, fries, and of course, a special sauce.
 It wasn’t novel.
 Le Relais de Venis L’Entrecôte, the pioneering steak-frites restaurant from Paul Gineste de Saurs, launched in Paris in 1959.
-Its popularity spurred generations of replicas and knockoffs, including three separate L’Entrecôte restaurant groups from each of de Saurs’ children, and Bistro Régent, a current French rival who allegedly stole L’Entrecôte’s sauce and opened over 90 locations.
+Its popularity spurred generations of replicas and knockoffs, including three separate L’Entrecôte restaurant groups from each of de Saurs’s children, and Bistro Régent, a current French rival who allegedly stole L’Entrecôte’s sauce and opened more than 90 locations.

 The business model spread to Washington with 1970s it-restaurant Le Steak in Georgetown.
-Newer incarnations (Bearnaise, Maxime, No. 82 Steakhouse) proved less successful, though DC is flooded with both chophouses and Fresh bistros offering some version of the dish.
+Newer incarnations (Béarnaise, Maxime, No. 82 Steakhouse) proved less successful, though DC is flooded with both chophouses and Fresh bistros offering some version of the dish.
 Bucher knew that a steak-frites concept in a steak-and-potatoes town would have to offer something exceptional.
 With seemingly simple components—grilled sirloin cap, crispy fries—the sauce must carry the restaurant.
-And no one besides himself and business partner Tom Gregg could protect the secret.
+And no one besides him and business partner Tom Gregg could protect the secret.

 “You have to have the best of something.
 Otherwise, you’re off the radar,” says Bucher.
 “We knew we had to have a sauce with ‘come back’ quality.”

-The duo spent a year sampling sauces, testing recipes with then-consulting chef Cedric Maupillier (Convivial), and sampling more sauces.
+The duo spent a year sampling sauces, testing recipes with then consulting chef Cedric Maupillier (Convivial), and sampling more sauces.
 They scoured steakhouses in New York and Paris—including the original L’Entrecôte.
 “We tried to figure out what they do and the complexities because people were raving about it,” Bucher says.
-They sampled spoonfuls of creamy béarnaise, peppery au poivre, red wine, truffle, and the rich Cognac-dijon-mushroom found on steak Diane.
+They sampled spoonfuls of creamy béarnaise, peppery au poivre, red wine, truffle, and the rich cognac-Dijon-mushroom found on steak Diane.
 Bucher, who founded (and sold) the local BGR the Burger Joint chain, also looked to the best patty shops for inspiration.
 Long days were spent in the test kitchen.

 “We went through hundreds of versions.
 We tried combining sauces, separating sauces,” says Bucher.
 “We like to think of the ideal sauce as firing all the pleasure receptors in the brain, similar to ice cream but savory.”

-Then one day, voila.
+Then one day, voilà.
 They landed on a version of the sauce that cloaks the steak at all four Medium Rare locations in DC and Maryland as well as at Bucher’s new steak-and-fries-sandwich kiosk at Nationals Park.
 The delicious, bronze brew carries hints of mustard, cracked pepper, and something umami (chicken liver? mushrooms?).
 Bucher reveals it’s gluten-free but not dairy-free—and certainly not vegetarian-friendly.

 “It’s probably best to say that it’s a combination of au poivre and steak Diane with a little fettuccine Alfredo mixed in.
 Not literally, but it has those things,” he says.